How to Write a Formal Demand Letter

 Tips and sample language for writing the most effective demand letter

-No one wants to go to court if it's possible to resolve an issue without litigation.
-That's why for most disputes the negotiation process starts by sending a demand letter.
-The demand letter opens a discussion between you and your opponent by explaining:
+No one wants to go to court if resolving an issue without litigation is possible.
+That's why, for most disputes, the negotiation process starts by sending a demand letter.
+The demand letter opens a discussion between you and your opponent by explaining your side of the story, the amount you've incurred in bills, and the settlement amount requested.

 After you send your demand letter, if your efforts to resolve the dispute fail and you decide not to mediate, filing a complaint in small claims court can resolve the matter.